janpolowinski/dswarm-temporary-docu/Glossary.md

 ### Entity

 An entity is the hypernym for describing all terms, parts, classes or types of a Domain Model.
-These are in our application domain model for example, [[#Attribute Path]]s, Mappings, Transformations etc.
+These are in our application domain model for example, [[Glossary#Attribute Path]]s, Mappings, Transformations etc.

 alternative names: resource